blaylockc09/BruknerRedesign/README.md

 ## Requirements

--Responsive - All pages must be fully responsive -Framework - You can use the framework(s) of your choice -HTML5 Semantic Markup - Must use HTML5 semantic markup and the associated tags -Content - Must contain all information that is present on the existing website.
+- Responsive - All pages must be fully responsive
+- Framework - You can use the framework(s) of your choice
+- HTML5 Semantic Markup - Must use HTML5 semantic markup and the associated tags -Content - Must contain all information that is present on the existing website.
 You can change the page structure and layout if you choose to do so.
 -CSS Preprocessor - Must use a CSS preprocessor (of your choice) for at least one CSS file -Code Comments - Your code must contain useful comments